Motorcycle Accident Attorneys Serving Clients in Raleigh, New Bern, And Morehead City, and Throughout North Carolina

 As a motorcyclist, you have little or no control over many roadway dangers.
-Howard Stallings understands the challenges you face while trying to safely enjoy the open road, and we’re here to help when outside factors cause you serious injury.
+Howard Stallings Law Firm understands the challenges you face while trying to safely enjoy the open road, and we’re here to help when outside factors cause you serious injury.

 Unsafe Driving Conditions

 Road conditions can pose unique problems for motorcycles.
 Potholes or ruts that go completely unnoticed by car and truck drivers can be dangerous for motorcyclists, and failure to anticipate even minor disturbances can cause crashes.
 Hazardous driving conditions include:

 Poor-traction surfaces—gravel, manhole covers, mud/leaves, oil, wet pavement, etc.

 Uneven or damaged surfaces—broken or rough pavement, bumps, holes, ruts, etc.

 Many unsafe driving conditions that cause injury or death to motorcycle riders exist due to the carelessness of the North Carolina Department of Transportation and its contractors.
 For example, unmaintained median barriers can allow vehicles that would otherwise be redirected to cross over into a motorcyclist’s lane of travel.
 At Howard Stallings Law Firm, we have filed such lawsuits against the NCDOT and its contractors.
 Even where there is no at-fault driver involved in a motorcycle accident, you may be able to obtain recovery from unexpected parties due to unsafe driving conditions existing on and around the roadway.

 Motorcycles are far outnumbered by cars and trucks on the roadway, and other drivers often fail to see motorcyclists due to their smaller size.
 When poor visibility is compounded by negligent driving, the consequences can be disastrous.